linagora/tmail-flutter/docs/adr/0107-workplace-oidc-refresh-via-shared-interceptor.md

 ## Decision

 - `AuthorizationInterceptors` exposes `requestTokenRefresh()`, a dedup-guarded public entry point backed by an in-flight `Future<TokenOIDC>`.
 Any caller — the interceptor's own reactive `onError` path or an external caller — joins the same in-flight refresh instead of starting a second one.
-- `requestTokenRefresh()` owns the outcome of a refresh for every caller: a server rejection (RFC 6749 400/401-equivalent, classified by the existing web/mobile classifiers) clears the session and throws `RefreshTokenFailedException`; a same-token response throws `RefreshTokenDuplicatedException` before anything is persisted; transient failures are rethrown untouched.
+- `requestTokenRefresh()` owns the fatal-vs-transient outcome of a refresh for every caller: a server rejection (RFC 6749 400/401-equivalent, classified by the existing web/mobile classifiers) clears the session and throws `RefreshTokenFailedException`; transient failures are rethrown untouched.
-- Callers never classify refresh failures themselves.
-The Workplace wiring forwards a `DrivePickFailure` carrying an urgent exception into `MailboxDashBoardController`'s `BaseController` handling (`validateUrgentException` / `handleUrgentException`), the same path the interceptor's own rejected requests take.
+- Same-token detection is not centralized: JMAP's own `onError` path and the Workplace wiring each compare the token they had before the refresh against the one `requestTokenRefresh()` returns, since they check different fields.
+A `RefreshTokenFailedException` (the only fatal type that crosses the caller boundary) reaches `MailboxDashBoardController`'s `BaseController` handling (`validateUrgentException` / `handleUrgentException`), the same path the interceptor's own rejected requests take.
 - `ComposerAttachmentExtensionRegistry`'s Workplace wiring passes an `oidcRefreshTrigger` callback into `WorkplaceComposerAttachmentExtension`, alongside the existing `oidcTokenGetter`, mirroring the same callback-injection pattern across the package boundary.
 - `WorkplaceComposerAttachmentExtension._exchangeAccessToken` catches a 401 from the token-exchange call and retries exactly once with a token refreshed via `oidcRefreshTrigger`, guarded by a `refreshAttempted` flag to prevent looping.